tomplus/airly-exporter/README.md

 ## Access to the Airly API

 An API Key is required to query Airly API.
 You can get it for free after registration at airly.eu.
-You have to know that free API token is limited to
+You have to know that free API token is limited to 1000 requests per day and 50 requests per minute, so set reasonable value for the `refresh-interval` parameter.

 More info: [developer.airly.eu](https://developer.airly.eu/docs)